Review the Rules of the Casino

 Lost or Abandoned Items

-- Management is not responsible for personal property, lost, abandoned or stolen articles, or gaming devices, including game credits and tickets.
+- Management is not responsible for personal property, lost, abandoned or stolen articles, including gaming credit ticket vouchers or gaming chips.

 Promotions and Events